 The cost of quality is determined by measuring results from existing poor or failed quality.
 For example, faulty product returns are measurable.
 Costs of inspection versus including quality into design can be measured.
 Company or user repair costs for labor and parts can be measured.
 Production line downtime can be measured.
 Customer losses due to poor service can be measured.
 Enrollment drops in a university can be measured.
 Investment in failure prevention can be costed.
 Results of Six Sigma programs can be compared with processes that have not adopted Six Sigma.
-Profits after ISO certification can be compared with revenues over time and with returns on investment prior to implementation of those quality programs.
+Profits after ISO certification can be compared with those before certification.
+Costs of quality programs can be compared with revenues over time and with returns on investment prior to implementation of those quality programs.
 The costs of poor quality policymaking can be measured in terms of human suffering that it causes (Maguad and Krone, 2009, pp. 213-214).